 - Combine all the ingredients into the bowl of a food processor and pulse until no large chunks remain.

-- Use immediately, or transfer to an air-tight storage container (can be stored in the refrigerator for a week).
+- Use immediately, or transfer to an air-tight storage container (can be stored in the refrigerator for several weeks).